 So, let’s take a look at the facts, which are very important in determining a game plan for Real Estate whether you are buying or selling a home now, in these most troubling and confusing of times.

-At the time of the writing of this article, just about 9 weeks into the COVID-19 / Corona Virus shutdown, we have seen over 43 million people laid off and file for unemployment in the US.
+At the time of the writing of this article, we have seen over 43 million people laid off and file for unemployment in the US.
 This is a staggering number, with 1 in 5 Americans either furloughed or permanently laid off.
 We have seen unemployment go from statistically full at 3.5% to 17% which is the highest since the Great Depression.
 At one point, unemployment reached 20%.

-We have seen 8 million people test positive world wide with the virus, and in the United States we have had over 7 million American infected.
-We have seen over 1 million deaths world wide with over 200,000 deaths in the US.
-To put this in perspective, the amount of fatalities in the US from the virus is well more than the total deaths in the Vietnam war and the Afghanistan and Iraq wars combined.
+We have seen 84 million people test positive world wide with the virus, and in the United States we have had over 20 million American infected.
+We have seen over 2 million deaths world wide with over 350,000 deaths in the US.

 People always need a place to live and thus, Real Estate transactions are classified as essential services in most areas.
 Of course, all activities during this time are dynamic, fluid and ever changing, so check your local state guidelines for more information on what is permitted or not in the way of visiting properties and stay at home and social distancing mandates.